KhronosGroup/glTF/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 Each limit must provide either `linearAxes` or `angularAxes`, declaring which are restricted.
 The indices in these arrays refer to the columns of the basis defined by the attachment frame of the joint and as such, must be in the range 0 to 2.
 The number of axes determines whether the limit should be a 1, 2, or 3 dimensional constraint as follows:

-* A 1D linear limit should keep the world-space translation of the attachment frames within the signed distance from the infinite plane spanned by the other two axes.
+* A 1D linear limit should keep the global space translation of the attachment frames within the signed distance from the infinite plane spanned by the other two axes.
 * A 2D linear limit should keep the attachment frame translations within a distance from the infinite line along the remaining axis.
 * A 3D linear limit should keep the attachment frame translations within a distance from each other.
 * A 1D angular limit should restrict the attachment frame rotation about that axis, as in a universal joint.
 * A 2D angular limit should restrict the attachment frame rotations to a cone oriented along the remaining axis.

-Each limit contains a `min` and `max` parameter, describing the range of allowed difference between the two node transforms - within this range, the limit is considered non-violating and no corrective forces are applied.
-These values represent a _distance_ in meters for linear limit, or an _angle_ in radians for angular limit.
+Each limit contains an optional `min` and `max` parameter, describing the range of allowed difference between the two node transforms - within this range, the limit is considered non-violating and no corrective forces are applied.
+These values represent a _distance_ in meters for a linear limit, or an _angle_ in radians for an angular limit.
+If the `min` parameter is not provided, there is no lower bound on the range.
+Similarly, if the `max` parameter is not provided, there is no upper bound.

 Additionally, each `joint.limit` has an optional `stiffness` and `damping` which specify the proportion of the recovery applied to the limit.
 By default, an infinite spring constant is assumed, implying hard limits.
 Specifying a finite stiffness will cause the limit to become soft at the limits.